A unique Australian farmstay getaway near Canberra…

 Where your hosts are the original owners of the property David and Elisabeth who bought a bare sheep paddock with a dream in 1997 and developed the oasis retreat it has become in 2016.

-We are also thankful for the valuable contributions of a number of management teams who have helped to maintain our reputation and look after our guests in our absence over the years particularly Paula, Suna, Patrick and Gillian and family and more recently James and Debbie.
+We are also thankful for the valuable contributions of a number of management teams who have helped to maintain our reputation and look after our guests in our absence over the years including Paula, Suna, and Patrick and Gillian.

 One of the most enjoyable aspects of our business is meeting so many interesting people with amazing life stories and the coincidences in life.
 One of our recent guests had a First Fleet convict ancestor on the same ship as one of David's ancestors.